-1) Name, contact information (email at least, Skype optional)
+1) Name, contact information (email at least, Discord optional)

 2) Provide a complete list of the characters you currently own.
 Give us a brief background on your favorite character, but please, don’t flood us with text.